Leah Goldberg: Biography

 She never married and lived with her mother, first in Tel Aviv and later in Jerusalem.
 Goldberg was a heavy smoker, and in her late years she became aware of the damage in this habit, as reflected in her poem "About the Damage of Smoking".
 In the spring of 1969, she was diagnosed with breast cancer.
 After removing one of her breasts, her physicians were optimistic.
 Goldberg went on a short visit to Switzerland, but returned in a bad physical condition, as the cancer spread through her body.
 She died on 15 January 1970.
-Goldberg received the Israel Prize posthumously, her mother took the prize in her name.
+Goldberg received the Israel Prize posthumously, her mother accepted the prize in her name.

 Literary career

-Goldberg worked as a high-school teacher and earned a living writing rhymed advertisements until she was hired as an editor by the Hebrew newspapers Davar and Al HaMishmar.
+Goldberg worked as a high-school teacher she and earned a living writing rhymed advertisements until she was hired as an editor by the Hebrew newspapers Davar and Al HaMishmar.
 She also worked as a children’s book editor at Sifriyat Po'alim publishing house, while also writing theatre reviews and literary columns.
 In 1954 she became a literature lecturer at the Hebrew University of Jerusalem, advancing to senior lecturer in 1957 and full professor in 1963, when she was appointed head of the university's Department of Comparative Literature.

 Goldberg wrote Hebrew poetry, drama, and children's literature.
-Goldberg's books for children, among them "A Flat for Rent" ("דירה להשכיר", dira lehaskir) and "Miracles and Wonders" (ניסים ונפלאות, nisim veniflaot), have become classics of Hebrew-language children's literature.
+Goldberg's books for children, among them Room for Rent and Miracles and Wonders (ניסים ונפלאות, nisim veniflaot), have become classics of Hebrew-language children's literature.

 With exemplary knowledge of seven languages, Goldberg also translated numerous foreign literary works exclusively into Modern Hebrew from Russian, Lithuanian, German, Italian, French, and English.
 Of particular note is her magnum opus of translation, Tolstoy's epic novel War and Peace, as well as translations of Rilke, Thomas Mann, Chekhov, Akhmatova, Shakespeare, and Petrarch, plus many other works including reference books and works for children.

-Novel
+And This is the Light

-In 1946, Goldberg published her first novel, והוא האור (Hebrew: Vehu ha'or, literally: "And he is the light"; also translated "it is the light", "this is the light").
+In 1946, Goldberg published her only novel, And This is the Light (Hebrew: והוא האור, Vehu Ha'Or, "And he is the light"; "it is the light"; "this is the light").
 The novel had a strong autobiographical basis, and has been received as shedding much light on the rest of her work.

-The book opens with symbolic patricide: the protagonist, Nora, is pressed by someone she meets to describe her parents.
-She does not want to disclose the fact her father is at a psychiatric hospital and tries to evade the questions, but the other person wouldn't let go, until Nora explodes: "I have no father!
-My father is dead!
-Do you hear?
-Dead!".
-Despite this attempt, the specter of mental illness continues to haunt her throughout the novel.
+The novel is set in the summer of 1931, with twenty-year-old protagonist Nora Krieger visiting her Lithuanian hometown while on holiday from her studies at a university in Berlin.
+Although she has planned to show how mature she has become, Nora instead experiences unrequited love, bad memories, and observation brought on by the limits imposed on her a classist and antisemitic society.

+In 2011, The Toby Press released Barbara Harshav's English translation And This is the Light.